ejrbuss/pyxam/README.md

 **clean**
 Usage: `pyxam.py -c>`
 Disable LaTeX cleanup.
 This is not currently implemented.
-**matplotlib**
-Usage: `pyxam.py -mpl`
-Disable the matplotlib library when parsing python code.
-This option is simply passed on to Pweave.
 **interactive**
 Usage: `pyxam.py -i <shell>`
 By default LaTeX compilation is run through texfot in order to reduce but not eliminate the amount of console output produced.
 This is extremely necessary when creating a large number of exams.
 When attempting to debug a LaTeX document however you may desire the default interactive LaTeX output.
 This flag disables texfot.